neophob/wpc-emu/README.md

 Some Dr. Dude machines were also made using this WPC generation, although most were made using the later System 11 board.

 ## WPC (Dot Matrix)
-- SlugFest! - March 1991
+- SlugFest! (redemption game) - March 1991
 - Gilligan's Island 🚀 - May 1991
 - Terminator 2: Judgment Day 🚀 - July 1991
 - Hurricane 🚀 - August 1991
 - The Party Zone 🚀 - August 1991
-- Hot Shot Basketball 🚀 - October 1994
+- Hot Shot Basketball (redemption game) 🚀 - October 1994
+- Strike Master Shuffle Alley (redemption game) - 1991

 Terminator 2: Judgment Day was the first to be designed with a dot matrix display, but was released after Gilligan's Island, due to Terminator 2 having a longer development time than Gilligan's Island.
-This generation WPC hardware was also used in some of Williams / Midway's redemption games (SlugFest!, Hot Shot Basketball) as well as in the first Shuffle Alley Game Strike Master Shuffle Alley - 1991.

 ## WPC (Fliptronics)
 - The Getaway: High Speed II 🚀 - February 1992